willliuwx/contrail-install/contrail-4.0.2-networking-centos.md

         contrail-kube-manager-ubuntu14.04-4.0.2.0-35.tar.gz
         contrail-kubernetes-agent-ubuntu14.04-4.0.2.0-35.tar.gz
         contrail-lb-ubuntu14.04-4.0.2.0-35.tar.gz
+contrail-vcenter-docker_4.0.2.0-35_trusty.tgz
     contrail-networking-thirdparty_4.0.2.0-35.tgz
     contrail-networking-tools_4.0.2.0-35.tgz
-contrail-vrouter-compiler-centos7-4.0.2.0-35.tar.gz
+    contrail-vcenter-dependents_4.0.2.0-35.tgz
+    contrail-vcenter-docker-images_4.0.2.0-35.tgz
+        contrail-analytics-ubuntu14.04-4.0.2.0-35.tar.gz
+        contrail-agent-ubuntu14.04-4.0.2.0-35.tar.gz
+        contrail-lb-ubuntu14.04-4.0.2.0-35.tar.gz
+        contrail-analyticsdb-ubuntu14.04-4.0.2.0-35.tar.gz
+        contrail-controller-ubuntu14.04-4.0.2.0-35.tar.gz
+        contrail-vcenter-plugin-ubuntu14.04-4.0.2.0-35.tar.gz
+    contrail-vcenter-vrouter-packages_4.0.2.0-35.tgz
 ```

+#### Note
+On exiting compute node where nova-compute in container and Docker 1.12.5 are installed, when tried with Contrail vrouter agent in Ubuntu 16.04 based container, it doesn't seem working well with Docker 1.12.5 on CentOS 7.2 with kernel 3.10.0-514.21.1.el7.
+Vrouter agent was not configured by internal playbook, so it failed to start and caused container keep restarting.
+When looking into this issue, CentOS crash was observed.
+It may be caused by such combination.
+When tried with upgrading to Docker CE 17.09.0-ce, nova-controller can't schedule task on the compute node.
+Not sure about the root cause.
+Hence Ubuntu 14.04 based container is used.

+#### Note
+On Contrail controller node, Ubuntu 14.04 based containers don't start with Docker CE or Docker Engine 1.13.1 (tested with docker-engine-1.13.1.cs1-1.el7.centos.x86_64 and cs8).
+They work fine with 1.12.6.cs13-1.el7.centos.x86_64.
+Ubuntu 16.04 based containers work fine with Docker CE 17.09.0.ce.1.el7.centos.

+#### Note
+In case upgrade or downgrade Docker, existing Docker has to be erased and /var/lib/docker has to be removed.
+Otherwise, leftovers in /var/lib/docker (probably metadata) will cause issues.

+## 1.3 Load Balance

+LB to Contrail is not required by Contrail services.
+It's required by whoever needs to access Contrail service (API).
+Hence LB is not part of Contrail production solution.

+* Integration with OpenStack, OpenStack LB will be updated to access Contrail configuration and analytics API.
+Internally, the LB is used by Neutron Contrail plugin.

+* Integration with Kubernetes, Contrail CNI connects to local vrouter agent to get required configuration to plugin container.
+So LB is not required.

+* Integration with vCenter (vcenter-only), LB is not required.

 # 2 Builder

-The builder basically holds container image registry and run Ansible playbook to deploy the cluster.
+The builder holds container image registry and run Ansible playbook to deploy Contrail.
 It's recommended to use Server Manager for deployment.
 With Contrail 4.0.2, CentOS is not supported to install Server Manager.
 The builder has to be manually built.

 Disable firewall.
 ```